s603122001/Vocal-Melody-Extraction/README.md

 This repository includes the source code of the melody extraction algorithm from:

-Wei-Tsung Lu and Li Su, “Transferring the Style of Homophonic Music Using Recurrent Neural Networks and Autoregressive Model,” International Society of Music Information Retrieval Conference (ISMIR), September 2018.
+Wei-Tsung Lu and Li Su, “Vocal melody extraction with semantic segmentation and audio-symbolic domain transfer learning,” International Society of Music Information Retrieval Conference (ISMIR), September 2018.

 ### Dependencies